 To change the color and thickness of this projection line, highlight "Current Composite" item and click button:

-Timing Solution also makes it possible to work with any astronomical cycle.
-As an example, it is possible to analyze the angle separation between the Moon and the Sun and its relation to the price moves, i.e. the Moon phase (synodic) cycle:
+Timing Solution is able to work with any other astronomical cycle.
+As an example, it is possible to analyze the angle separation between the Moon and the Sun and its relation to the price movements, i.e. the Moon phase (synodic) cycle: